akalenuk/wordsandbuttons/README.md

 # Words and Buttons Online
-This is the source code for [Words and Buttons Online](https://wordsandbuttons.online/) — a collection of&nbsp;interactive tutorials, guides, and quizzes about maths, algorithms, and programming.---
+This is the source code for [Words and Buttons Online](https://wordsandbuttons.online/) — a collection of&nbsp;interactive tutorials, guides, and quizzes about maths, algorithms, and programming.

-All the code is licensed under [The Unlicense](http://unlicense.org/).
+_All the code is licensed under [The Unlicense](http://unlicense.org/)._

----

 ## Tags